butter-robotics/Butter.MAS.PythonAPI/docs/_sources/documentation.md.txt

 result = butterHttpClient.playAnimation('welcome')
 ```

-## Receiving Responses from the robot
+## Receiving Responses from the Robot

 Each command we send will return (no matter what protocol we use) an Response object.
 We can parse the response using the built in json method like that: